grimmier378/MyPaths/README.md

 Auto Pause and Resume navigating upon Interruptions:

 * sitting, combat, xtarget, looting, stopped moving (stuck), status effects (Rooted, Mezzed, Charmed, Feared)
+* You can customize a delay for how long to wait after the above interruptions, incase you need time to loot or sit and med.

 If we detect any of the above we will pause navigation until the issue is resolved, then resume.
 This allows us to pair MyPaths with automation like KA and RGMercs.
 For Aggressive zones you can just face pull as you run around.
 For non-Aggressive areas you will want to use a delay at the WP to give the automation time to pull those spawns.

 Stopped Moving interruptions will attempt to restart if you start moving again or after a few seconds.
 This check happens after checking for sitting and rooted.

 ## Debug Mode